taghreed94/Wrangle-and-Analyze-Data/README.md

 ### Project Details
 Tasks in this project are as follows:
 - Data wrangling, which consists of:
-    - Gathering data (downloadable file in the Resources tab in the left most panel of your classroom and linked in step 1 below).
+    - Gathering data
     - Assessing data
     - Cleaning data
-- Storing, analyzing, and visualizing your wrangled data
+- Storing, analyzing, and visualizing wrangled data
 - Reporting
     1) data wrangling efforts
     2) your data analyses and visualizations